12 things to do at the Walter Sisulu Botanical Garden

 The garden has an array of things to see and do and it’s easy to miss some of them if you don’t have a map, or don’t know what you’re looking for.
 I had no idea how much there was to see there until I did a guided tour.

-Here are 12 things to see and do at the Walter Sisulu Botanical Garden
+Here are 11 things to do at the Walter Sisulu Botanical Garden

 Walter Sisulu Botanical Garden